atoasterinspace/LumberChest/README.md

 # LumberChest
-The Fortnite Battle Royale faction chest rebuilt from the ground up for uefn.
+The Fortnite Battle Royale faction chest rebuilt from the ground up for UEFN.
 Thanks to @highlanderwins on youtube

 ## Tips
 Increasing the value when editing colors allows for more vibrant colors.